bostontrader/androidNDKStudy/README.md

+How to debug c++ with Android's NDK.

+The purpose of my quest is to figure out how to debug c++ code that's part of an Android app that uses JNI/NDK.
+I strongly desire that "debug" involve a graphical debugger.

+This goal has proven to be the Devil's work and I'm not done with it yet.
+There are many random approaches to be found on the Internet, but unfortunately, none of them have yet to work well for me.
+Nevertheless, I'm closing in on this so I'm organizing my notes into a sequential path of development in order to better clarify my understanding of this.
+Hopefully these notes will get you going with this as well.

+The first thing to realize about this puzzle is that there's some complexity afoot that defies the lazy-man's "just read some recipes from the Internet" approach.
+Although that method frequently "works" with lesser goals, it just doesn't work for me.
+So, failing to get lucky, I've had to instead study the problem in greater depth.

+The overall puzzle is composed of two related parts:

+1. We need to build something that goes onto an Android device.

+2. We need a debugger to communicate with the code on the device.

+A 2 1/2 issue is that I for one would really like an easy-to-use graphical debugger.

+Sand is injected into the machinery of this process in that:

+1. You'll probably want the Android SDK and NDK.
+Be sure to select the correct versions which work with all the other things coming soon.

+2. There are at least two main programming languages involved, Java and c++.
+And more if you want to count shell scripting, c, Python, and Groovy.

+3. There are multiple build processes potentially at work.
+Such as Gradle, Ant, ndk-build, and make.

+4. The build tools use lower level "tool chains" such as...

+5. There are at least two IDE's that invoke these build processes.
+Android Studio and Eclipse.
+Three if you want to count Visual Studio.

+6. There are at least three operating systems possibly involved if you only count Android, Linux, and Windows.
+Plenty more confusion if you peer more closely at the various variations of each or their twisted kinfolk such as Wine or Cygwin.

+7. All of the above can be found in many different versions, if you only count the publicly releases.
+Heaven helps whoever gets their hands on some source code with the myriad of additional versions thus available.

+8. Nothing you find on the Internet is going to exactly match your particular circumstances.
+Can you make it stretch-to-fit?
+Good luck with that!

+So if you just got lucky and some permutation of the above works for you, congratulations.
+For the rest of you all, read on...

+1. Your development machine OS.
+The first step is to pick an OS to use on your development machine.
+I'm using Ubuntu 15.04, 64bit and Windows XP.

+1. Android SDK.
+Make sure you have one.

+1. Start with Eclipse, the ADT, Linux, and gdb.
+At the time of writing, the NDK documentation and samples all assume these things, so this is the easiest path to get started.

+2. Android Studio and the experimental Gradle plugin allegedly can do this.
+But I have been unable to find examples, documentation, or sufficient good-luck to stumble upon the answer.
+There's a ferocious snake nest of complexity in this and before we jump to that level, I think it's wise to start with the basics.

+3. The Eclipse build process builds the Android app as usual.
+In doing so it incorporates some files created by the NDK.
+It also invokes NDK_BUILD and builds the c++ bits.

+4. The basic drill is to invoke ndk-build whenever you see fit and then rebuild the Android app.
+Sweet.

+5. Realize that ndk-build is a shell script.
+If you examine the source code, you'll find clues about wtf it's doing, and what it might do if properly coaxed via command line args.
+This trick is especially useful if the NDK tools are taunting you with mysterious error messages.

+ndk-build NDK_LOG=1 will start up the build and emit lots of logging messages.

+6. In order to get debugging going, our first task is to get ndk-debug to work.
+This one was particularly obnoxious when I first went after it with my chainsaw.

+ndk generated files (app/src/main/libs) some particular face palms for me...

+1. Make sure to apply NDK Nature to the Eclipse project!

+2. There is some issue with ordinary users not being able to use the USB ports and this throws a monkey into the wrench re: using adb, which ndk-build uses.

+3. power!

 # How to get started with Android Studio, the Experimental Gradle plugin, the NDK, JNI, C, and C++

 The vast majority of Android development is done using Java.
 However, there are times when